-This page includes a list of the best virtual meeting software options.
+This page includes a list of the best virtual meeting software platforms.

 Virtual meeting software is applications and other digital platforms that let you bring people together over the internet.
-Usually, these apps include a form of video conferencing and can be used to build engagement and connection between remote workers.
+Usually, these apps include a form of video conferencing, as well as tools like chat, reactions and screen sharing.
+Examples include Zoom, Webex, Google Meet, Lifesize and Jami.

 Specifically, this list includes: